gavinyork/zephyr3d/apps/doc/web/en/water.md

 <div class="showcase" case="tut-66"></div>

+Buoyancy sampling excludes all WaterDisturber wakes by default, retaining ambient waves and external addImpulse waves to prevent feedback oscillations.
+Rendering still includes all waves.
+Set WaterSurfaceSampler includeDisturbers: true for the complete visual surface.
+Water.getSurfacePoint queries the complete surface by default; pass false as its fourth argument to exclude wakes.
+Interaction maintains an additional texture pair and simulation pass for the external field.

 ## Serialization

 `Water` is registered with the serialization system, including its material-related water parameters, the built-in `FBMWaveGenerator` / `FFTWaveGenerator` settings, and its `WaterInteraction` with the disturbers registered on it (each disturber records the persistent id of the node it follows and binds to it when the scene has loaded).
 This means editor-created water nodes and saved scene water settings can be restored through `loadScene()` or `instantiatePrefab()`.